After Alex’s son Isaac underwent tests for ADHD, she was stunned to learn he had another completely different and life-threatening condition.

 “Isaac has always been such a character!
-Some days he would literally be bouncing off the walls.
-When he was 14 I pushed for him to have an ADHD assessment.
+Some days he would literally bounce off the walls.
+When he was 14, I pushed for him to have an ADHD assessment.
 But when the diagnosis came, aside from having severe to moderate ADHD, doctors were concerned at how high his blood pressure was.

-"When we went to see Isaac in the Paediatric Intensive Care Unit it was very upsetting.
-He looked like a waxwork model but with loads of wires coming out of him.
-As they kept him sedated all we could do was sit, watch and pray that everything was going to be ok.
+Seeing Isaac in the Paediatric Intensive Care Unit (PICU) was very upsetting.
+He looked like a waxwork model, but with loads of wires coming out of him.
+As they kept him sedated, all we could do was sit, watch and pray that everything was going to be ok.